-- Most survey respondents take part in shore/land based recreational activities - An estimated 42,261 visits were made to the EMS to take part in this activity type - Visiting the EMS to walk or jog was the most popular activity (15,188 visits), followed by dogwalking (9,711 visits) and birdlife/wildlife watching (3,341). - Cycling trips and outings with family/children and cycling were also popular (4,721 and 2,036 visits respectively). - Fewer respondents took part in rockpooling (1,310 visits), kite flying (7 visits) and horseriding (7 visits). - Land/based recreational activities occur throughout the EMS but more visits are made to the lower, seaward parts of the EMS
+- Most survey respondents take part in shore/land based recreational activities - An estimated 42,261 visits were made by survey respondents to the EMS to take part in this activity type - Visiting the EMS to walk or jog was the most popular activity (15,188 visits), followed by dogwalking (9,711 visits) and birdlife/wildlife watching (3,341). - Cycling trips and outings with family/children and cycling were also popular (4,721 and 2,036 visits respectively). - Fewer respondents took part in rockpooling (1,310 visits), kite flying (7 visits) and horseriding (7 visits). - Land/based recreational activities occur throughout the EMS but respondents visit the lower, seaward parts of the EMS more

 The majority of the online survey respondents (534, 85%), took part in land/shore based recreational activities.
-We asked respondents about their participation in each of nine main activity types in each of the management areas in the EMS, See Table 37 (below) for the estimated number of visits associated with each of the activity types.
+We asked respondents about their participation in each of nine main activity types in each of the management areas in the EMS, See Table 46 (below) for the estimated number of visits associated with each of the activity types.

-Visiting the EMS to walk or jog was the most popular activity (15,188 visits), followed by dog walking (9,711 visits) and birdlife/wildlife watching (3,341).
+Visiting the EMS to walk or jog was the most popular activity undertaken by survey respondents (15,188 visits), followed by dog walking (9,711 visits) and birdlife/wildlife watching (3,341).
 Cycling trips and outings with family/children and cycling were also popular (4,721 and 2,036 visits respectively).
 Fewer people took part in rock-pooling (1,310 visits), kite flying (7 visits) and horseriding (7 visits) as the main reason for their visit.
 Ninety-two respondents took part in 'other' activities (detail not provided).

-Figure 38 shows the total estimated number of visits associated with all land-based recreational activities throughout the EMS.
-Separate visitor intensity maps are shown for bird/wildlife watching cycling, Dogwalking and walking/jogging (Figure 39).
+Figure 60 shows the total estimated number of visits made by survey respondents for all land-based recreational activities throughout the EMS.
+Separate estimated visitor intensity maps are shown for bird/wildlife watching cycling, Dogwalking and walking/jogging (Figure 61).
 Due to the low number of respondents indicating that they took part in horse riding, kite/flying/drone flying and rockpooling these activities were not shown separately.

-The figures and table totals indicate that the most visited parts of the EMS are the lower (seaward) parts, these regions are larger with a greater proportion of coastline easily accessible from Plymouth and Saltash (Management areas G: Tamar (Saltash), M: Outer estuary, P: Sheltered bay and P: Open coast).
+The figures and table totals indicate that survey respondents made more visits to the lower (seaward) parts of the EMS.
+These regions are larger with a greater proportion of coastline easily accessible from Plymouth and Saltash (Management areas G: Tamar (Saltash), M: Outer estuary, P: Sheltered bay and P: Open coast).
 Such areas also have more developed infrastructure such as carparks, cycle routes and pathways.